cchitsiang/awesome-stars/README.md

 - [webwhiz-ai/webwhiz](https://github.com/webwhiz-ai/webwhiz) - WebWhiz allows you to create an AI chatbot that knows everything about your product and can instantly respond to your customer's queries.
 - [AkashRajpurohit/ts-npm-template](https://github.com/AkashRajpurohit/ts-npm-template) - 📦 A project template to bootstrap NPM package with Typescript
 - [reworkd/AgentGPT](https://github.com/reworkd/AgentGPT) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
-- [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Drag & drop UI to build your customized LLM flow
+- [FlowiseAI/Flowise](https://github.com/FlowiseAI/Flowise) - Build AI Agents, Visually
 - [immich-app/immich](https://github.com/immich-app/immich) - High performance self-hosted photo and video management solution.
 - [t3-oss/t3-env](https://github.com/t3-oss/t3-env) -
 - [ohmplatform/FreedomGPT](https://github.com/ohmplatform/FreedomGPT) - This codebase is for a React and Electron-based app that executes the FreedomGPT LLM locally (offline and private) on Mac and Windows using a chat-based interface